 After your first day of cycle commuting you’ll feel a few things.
 One, you’ll feel tired as hell, especially if long stretches of cardio are foreign to you.
 Two, you’ll feel a huge sense of accomplishment.
 Hey, you just rode your bike all the friggin’ way to work and back!
 Big kids do that – little kids just ride around the block!

-Over time, you’ll want to get a little sophisticated to improve your ride.
+Get a little sophisticated to improve your ride

 You might even become a bike accessory junkie.
 Try to avoid going too far overboard.